Assess query performance using Query Store

 {"status":"Failed","error":{"code":"DeploymentFailed","target":"/subscriptions/{subscriptionId}/resourceGroups/{resourceGrouName}/providers/Microsoft.Resources/deployments/{deploymentName}","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DBforPostgreSQL/flexibleServers/{serverName}","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
 Please choose a different region.
 For exceptions to this rule please open a support request with Issue type of 'Service and subscription limits'.
 See https://review.learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-request-quota-increase for more details."}]}]}}

-• If the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement, you may experience the following error; in which case use the Azure Portal user interface to create an Azure AI Services resource, and then re-run the deployment script.
+• If the lab requires AI resources, you might get the following error.
+This error occurs when the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement.
+If that is the case, use the Azure portal user interface to create an Azure AI Services resource, and then rerun the deployment script.

 {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is 'f8412edb-6386-4192-a22f-43557a51ea5f'.
 See inner errors for details."}